mathgladiator/adama-lang/reference/src/guide/async.md

 ## Handling messages directly

-When [users connect](static-policies-document-events.md), the only way they can interact with the document is to send messages to the document.
+When [users connect](static-policies-document-events.md), the primary way they can interact with the document is to send messages to the document.
 This requires a message like:

 ```adama
 public string output = "Hello World";